priendeau/Fnct.d/README.rst

 	External Storage, Engine Storage and API Communication level and Function from Prefixed-Variable Level being Unique and respecting uses of UUID random number based on time.

+3- All this should be readeable.
+By mean, we expect not using example in bash to let itself generating script, but python-layer will help improving database access by interposing some generated code made by python script.
+This will also be human redeable or at least part-extractible to let the processor parse the syntax.
+We do imaginate having to parse some high volume of section like application vault and retain some tangible information while we developping function or applicative oclusion while some already depend of it's presence inside Unix/Linux environment.
+This should be revertible and offert alternative.
+Or either having restrictive application oclusionning some artefact.
+Like  in virtualisation AgentLoader, not owning the right of calling ssh-add, ssh-agent.
+Or simply function StartAgentSSH should never call something out of encryption package to call as example hacker-stuff independent package.
+This is why everything should be readeable.

 This mean a function from the Communication Layer communicating with other function will have to own Unique Prefixed-Variable attribute to transfert, redundant uses